 8. Visit the centre of Great Britain at Dunsop Bridge

 If you ever find yourself running out of things to do in the Forest of Bowland, I would recommend a quick drive to Dunsop Bridge.
-This is probably the smallest village you'll come across in the Ribble Valley, and there isn't much to do here in terms of attractions (it's a great area for walking though), but it just so happens that Dunsop Bridge is the very centre of Great Britain!
+This is probably the smallest village you’ll come across in the Ribble Valley, and there isn’t much to do here in terms of attractions (it’s a great area for walking though).
+However, it just so happens that Dunsop Bridge is the very centre of Great Britain!
 It also sits at the entrance to the Trough of Bowland, which is a very popular section of the national park that offers amazing views of the landscape.

 9. Check out Stonyhurst College

-Stonyhurst College is perhaps one of the best known private Catholic schools in the country.
-As a school, Stonyhurst dates back to 1593, but some parts of the building that the school is housed in date as far back as the 13th century.
-It's a beautiful building to look at, but since it's a school you're unable to access it during the teaching months.
 A big claim to fame that Stonyhurst has is its connection to J.R.R.
 Tolkien.
-The Lord of the Rings author visited his son quite frequently at the school and his love of the Ribble Valley and its landscape inspired him to write the follow up of The Hobbit.
-If you're looking for a very unique thing to do in the Forest of Bowland, and like to be outside, you can hike along the 5.5 mile Tolkien Trail which explores the parts of the Ribble Valley that inspired him in his writings.
+The Lord of the Rings author visited his son quite frequently at the school and his love of the Ribble Valley and its landscape inspired him to write the follow up to The Hobbit.
+If you’re looking for unique things to do in the Forest of Bowland, and like to be outside, you can hike along the Tolkien Trail which explores the parts of the Ribble Valley that inspired him in his writings.

 10. Stroll through Downham

 Considered to be one of the prettiest villages in Lancashire, Downham lies at the foot of Pendle Hill, not too far from Clitheroe.
-It's a very popular area for walkers, and its main historic attraction, St Leonard's Church, has a tower that dates to the 15th century, with the rest of the building dating to the 19th century.
-If you make your way up the hill to the church, you'll get an amazing view of the lush landscape in the distance!
-The Assheton Arms is the village's acclaimed gastro pub, and sits opposite the church, so if you're looking for food while you're in Downham this is a great option.
+It’s a very popular area for walkers, and its main historic attraction, St Leonard’s Church, has a tower that dates to the 15th century, with the rest of the building dating to the 19th century.
+If you make your way up the hill to the church, you’ll get an amazing view of the lush landscape in the distance.

 11. Follow the trail of the Pendle Witches

-For those of you not familiar with the Pendle Witches, in 1612 twelve people (men and women) were put on trial for the murder of ten locals using witchcraft.
-They were all from the area surrounding Pendle Hill and most of them were tried and executed in Lancaster, in what's known as the Lancashire witch trials.
-It's one of the most famous witch trials in English history, and you can follow the 45 mile trail from Barrowford to Lancaster, crossing the Forest of Bowland, either by car or bike.
-The trail would have been the route the witches were taken to Lancaster on, and it passes by some beautiful scenery along the way.
-There are plenty of villages near Pendle Hill to explore as well!
+It’s one of the most famous witch trials in English history, and you can follow the 45 mile trail from Barrowford to Lancaster, crossing the Forest of Bowland, either by car or bike.
+The trail is the route the witches were taken to Lancaster on, and it passes by some beautiful scenery along the way.
+There are plenty of villages near Pendle Hill to explore as well.

-Where To Stay in the Forest of Bowland
+Where to stay in the Forest of Bowland

-If you're planning on staying overnight, or for a few days, in the Forest of Bowland, you'd be hard pressed to find somewhere nicer to stay at than Gibbon Bridge Hotel, which is only a few minutes drive from Chipping.
-And behind every great hotel is always an interesting background story!
-The hotel was opened in 1982 by Janet and her mother, who after years of hard work on the family farm, running their baked goods stall at Blackburn market, and eventually opening their own shop, saw their vision realized.
+If you’re planning on staying overnight, or for a few days, in the Forest of Bowland, you’d be hard pressed to find somewhere nicer to stay at than Gibbon Bridge Hotel, which is only a few minutes drive from Chipping.
+The hotel is ideally located to explore the area from, so you can easily cross a few things to do in the Forest of Bowland off your list by staying here.

-Gibbon Bridge Hotel is also home to an amazing restaurant, which uses produce from its own gardens, as well as from locally sourced suppliers.
-And since they have their own bakery on-site, all of their bread and desserts are made here too!
-They offer lunch and dinner, and you can also book in for afternoon tea, and even treat yourself to some al fresco dining, all within the hotel's beautiful garden.
-We had dinner at the hotel each night, and were far from disappointed with the quality of food we received.
-They have vegetarian options available, which I sampled and thoroughly enjoyed, and can cater to any dietary requirements too.
-The large windows in the restaurant provide you with a stunning view of the garden and fell as you dine, and if the weather is nice you can also enjoy your food as you bask in the sunshine.
+Gibbon Bridge Hotel is also home to an amazing restaurant, which uses produce from its own gardens as well as from locally sourced suppliers.
+And since they have their own bakery on-site, all of their bread and desserts are made here too.
+They offer lunch and dinner, and you can also book in for afternoon tea.

 >> Click here for the most up to date prices at Gibbon Bridge Hotel <<